 Education is an investment, but if you're too tired to pay attention in class or perhaps even attend all of your classes, are you really getting the full value of your degree?

-If you're not fully engaged in classes or spending time on campus and with your professors, you could be missing out on professional opportunities, internships, mentor-like relationships, and other benefits that come along with devoting your full attention to your studies.
+Over-committing to a part-time job or too many extra-curricular activities could cause you to have take a course a second time, meaning you're paying double the cost to earn those credits.
+Plus, if you're not fully engaged in classes or spending time on campus and with your professors, you could be missing out on professional opportunities, internships, mentor-like relationships, and other benefits that come along with devoting sufficient attention to your studies.

 5. Buying new textbooks at the campus bookstore